 Google Maps is the most used mapping tool out there.
 It allows you to look at satellite images, Street Maps, and real-time traffic of an area.
 And it is easily accessible on all devices like Windows, Mac OS, Android, etc.

-But recently, some Windows 10 users have been complaining about an issue with Google Maps.
-The affected users claim that they are not able to view the 3D function and the street view feature.
-If you are also dealing with this same problem on your Windows 10 computer, don’t worry.
-We will show you some simple and effective solutions that will fix this problem in no time.
+But recently, some Windows 11/10 users have complained about an issue with Google Maps.
+The affected users claim they cannot view the 3D function and the street view feature.
+If you are also dealing with this same problem on your Windows 11/10 computer, don’t worry.
+We will show you some simple and effective solutions that will fix this problem quickly.

 The reason behind the Google Maps Not Working Error: